 If the installation was successful, the following directories were created:

 Program directory: C:\Program Files\PPD Database directory: C:\PMS_DATA\PMSDataBase Data directory: D:\PMS_DATA\FileManagement

 After the installation is complete, all Services (PMS, ZuniComm, PostgreSQL) are started.
-You can access the Workflow using Chrome by entering the following URL:
+You can access the Workflow using Chrome or Microsoft Edge by entering the following URL:

 - http://127.0.0.1:8081 – URL for accessing the Workflow on the Workflow-Server itself

 - http://IP-ADDRESS:8081 – URL for accessing the Workflow for all Clients on the network